zhfaugust-ui/Co-Supervision-and-PhD-candidate/README.md

 # Co-Supervision-and-PhD-candidate
-code, sources and data information
+code and sources
+Please check the upload files named code and sources.